Alessio Ascalesi: Biography

 Ascalesi was born in Casalnuovo, near Naples.
 He joined the priesthood and entered the Seminary of Spoleto.
 He was ordained on 8 June 1895.
 He joined the Congregation of the Most Precious Blood.
 He worked as a priest in the diocese of Spoleto from 1895 until 1909, doing pastoral work.

 Pope Pius X appointed him Bishop of Muro Lucano on 29 April 1909.
 Ascalesi was transferred to see of Sant'Agata dei Goti on 19 June 1911, and was promoted to the metropolitan see of Benevento in 1915.

 He was created and proclaimed Cardinal-Priest of San Callisto by Pope Benedict XV in the consistory of 4 December 1916.
 He participated in the conclave of 1922 that elected Pope Pius XI.
 Pope Pius transferred him to the metropolitan see of Naples on 7 March 1924.
 As Archbishop, he declared the 1925 Amalfi earthquake an expression of God's wrath for short skirts in current women's fashion.
 He also participated in the conclave of 1939 that elected Pope Pius XII.
+At that conclave he was considered one of the nine leading candidates for pope.

-He died at Naples in 1952.
+He died at Naples on May 11, 1952, following a long illness.